top_heading

 Our reflection and realization required at the salat prayer

-[8:2] The believers are only those – when has been mentioned God has feared their hearts, and when has been recited His revelations to them, has increased of faith, and upon their they put trust.
+[8:2] The believers are only those – when has been mentioned God has feared their hearts, and when has been recited His revelations to them has increased them faith, and upon their Lord they put trust.

 God has stated the history of the Great Feud in 83 verses across 8 suras in the Quran and has blessed us even to confirm it with mathematical proof.
 The elements addressed in the history of the feud in order to sharpen our vision on our mission on earth are: